-HMPs will include a timeline for reducing prevalence below the management threshold contained in this CWD Response Plan if the estimated prevalence exceeds the threshold.
-In herds where prevalence exceeds 10%, HMPs will be updated within 12-18 months if CWD management is not already addressed in such plans.
+HMPs will include a timeline for reducing prevalence below the management threshold contained in this CWD response plan if the estimated prevalence exceeds the threshold.
+In herds where prevalence exceeds 10%, HMPs plans will be updated within 12 months if CWD management is not already addressed in such plans.
 For other infected herds, measures for addressing CWD will be considered at the next scheduled plan update but within no more than 60 months.
-In addition, as CPW continues to conduct mandatory testing of hunter-harvested deer, HMPs for herds that are newly detected as CWD-infected will be revised to incorporate CWD management actions.
-If prevalence is low, actions taken in these herds will be designed to maintain CWD prevalence at low levels.
+In addition, as CPW continues to conduct mandatory testing of hunter-harvested deer, HMPs for herds that are newly detected as CWD-infected will be revised to incorporate CWD management actions proactively.
+These actions will be designed to maintain CWD prevalence at low levels.

-In 2018, 22 of the 54 (40%) deer HMPs are past the end of their 10-year lifespan and are overdue for revision; therefore, CPW has prioritized Herd Management Planning and produced a schedule for revisions to ensure all plans are no older than ten years.
+In 2018, (X?) of the 55 deer HMPs are either at the end of their 10-year lifespan, or are overdue for revision; therefore, CPW has prioritized herd management planning and produced a schedule for revisions to ensure all plans are no older than ten years.

 IX.
-Monitoring Results, Reassessment, and Adaptive Management Actions
+Monitoring Results, Reassessment and Adaptive Management Actions